venovako/KogAcc/README.md

 ## Prerequisites

-The oneAPI Intel Math Kernel Library (MKL) is assumed to be installed on Linux or macOS x86_64 platforms when the GNU or the Intel compilers are used.
+The oneAPI Intel Math Kernel Library (MKL) is assumed to be installed on Linux or macOS x86_64 platforms when the Intel or the GNU compilers are used.
 Other 64-bit OSes (e.g., Oracle Solaris) and platforms (e.g., arm64 or ppc64le) might also be supported to a certain extent, if the reference BLAS and LAPACK libraries have been built.

 Intel's `ifx` is *strongly recommended* for testing the `n × n` SVD routines!
-Both `gfortran` and `ifort` might produce unreliable binaries in these cases.
+Other compilers might produce unreliable binaries in these cases.
 Several routines and executables require having quadruple precision (`KIND=REAL128`) fully supported by the compiler, and therefore not all popular free compilers have been tested.

 First, clone [libpvn](https://github.com/venovako/libpvn) repository, with the same parent directory as this one has (e.g., `venovako/libpvn` and `venovako/KogAcc`).